burtonsamograd/sigil/README.md

     sigil [-i] [-I load-directory] [--eval <CL code>] [--pseval <PS Code>] app.ps > app.js

+Load:

+Sigil adds the 'load' command to Parenscript, so you can load macros and other files during compilation, like (load "macros.ps").

 Interactive REPL:

 Sigil comes with an interactive REPL (Read-Eval-Print-Loop) when